js-fitz/Q-Learning/README.md

 # Q-Learning in pure python

+Video presentation of this project at IstanbulTechWeek 2020: https://www.youtube.com/watch?v=aV7-4iKWOuw

 ### A set of binder-based tutorials for data scientists and non-coders to practice reinforcement-learning

 Binder can take a minute to load, so scroll down to read the introduction while you wait.